Ezequiel-MO/PROGRAMMING-CONCEPTS-2025-/REDUX_PATTERNS/General Concepts.md

 const store = redux.createStore(reducer)

 //Access state
-//This console.log should give us the initial state since no transitions have been dispatched yet console.log('Initial State', store.getState())
+//This console.log should give us the initial state since no transitions have been dispatched yet.
+//The state of numberOfItems will be 20 console.log('Initial State', store.getState())

-//Allow the app to subscribe to changes in state
+//Listener that allows the app to subscribe to changes in state

 store.subscribe(()=> console.log( 'updated state' , store.getState()))

 //Dispatch to update state - using the action creator store.dispatch(incrementOne())
+//The state of numberOfItems will be 21
 //I can dispatch the same action creator multiple times store.dispatch(incrementOne())
+//The state of numberOfItems will be 22 store.dispatch(incrementMultiple(3))
+//The state of numberOfItems will be 25

 //To unsubscribe the app from state updates, we need to call the subscribe method const unsubscribe = store.subscribe(()=> console.log('updated state' , store.getState()))